-- 1. A horizontal vent must have a 45° or 90° vent termination elbow to direct the vent pipe downward unless otherwise specified by local requirements. - A vertical vent must have a 90° elbow to direct the vent pipe horizontally followed by a vent termination 45° elbow to direct the vent pipe downward unless otherwise specified by local requirements. - If additional elbows are used in the vent system the allowable vent lengths are reduced.
-Two 45° elbows are considered the equivalent of one 90° elbow.
+1. A horizontal vent must have a 45° or 90° vent termination elbow to direct the vent pipe downward unless otherwise specified by local requirements.

+2. A vertical vent must have a 90° elbow to direct the vent pipe horizontally followed by a vent termination 45° elbow to direct the vent pipe downward unless otherwise specified by local requirements.